Goryeo: Military regime

+In 1170, a group of army officers led by Chŏng Chung-bu, Yi Ŭi-bang and Yi Ko launched a coup d'état and succeeded.
+King Uijong went into exile and King Myeongjong was placed on the throne.
+Effective power, however, lay with a succession of generals who used an elite guard unit known as the Tobang to control the throne: military rule of Goryeo had begun.
+In 1179, the young general Kyŏng Taesŭng rose to power and began an attempt to restore the full power of the monarch and purge the corruption of the state.

-However, he died in 1183 and was succeeded by Yi Ui-min, who came from a nobi (slave) background.
-His unrestrained corruption and cruelty led to a coup by general Choe Chung-heon, who assassinated Yi Ui-min and took supreme power in 1197.
-For the next 61 years, the Choe house ruled as military dictators, maintaining the Kings as puppet monarchs; Choe Chung-heon was succeeded in turn by his son Choe U, his grandson Choe Hang and his great-grandson Choe Ui.
+However, he died in 1183 and was succeeded by Yi Ŭimin, who came from a nobi (slave) background.
+During this period, despite nearly three centuries of Goryeo rule, loyalty to the old Silla kingdom and Silla traditions remained latent in the Kyŏngju area.
+There were multiple rebellions by the Silla restoration movement to overthrow Goryeo's rule over the Sillan people.
+Yi's unrestrained corruption and cruelty led to a coup by general Ch'oe Ch'unghŏn, who assassinated Yi Ŭimin and took supreme power in 1197.
+For the next 61 years, the Ch'oe house ruled as military dictators, maintaining the Kings as puppet monarchs; Ch'oe Ch'unghŏn was succeeded in turn by his son Ch'oe U, his grandson Ch'oe Hang and his great-grandson Ch'oe Ŭi.

-When he took control, Choe Chungheon forced Myeongjong off the throne and replaced him with King Sinjong.
-What was different from former military leaders was the active involvement of scholars in Choe's control, notably Prime Minister Yi Gyu-bo who was a confucian scholar-official.
+When he took control, Ch'oe Ch'unghŏn forced Myeongjong off the throne and replaced him with King Sinjong.
+What was different from former military leaders was the active involvement of scholars in Ch'oe's control, notably Prime Minister Yi Kyu-bo who was a Confucian scholar-official.

-After Sinjong died, Choe forced his son to the throne as Huijong.
+After Sinjong died, Ch'oe forced his son to the throne as Huijong.
 After 7 years, Huijong led a revolt but failed.
-Then, Choe found the pliable King Gojong instead.
+Then, Ch'oe found the pliable King Gojong instead.

-Although the House of Choe established strong private individuals loyal to it, continuous invasion by the Mongols ravaged the whole land, resulting in a weakened defense ability, and also the power of the military regime waned.
+Although the House of Ch'oe established strong private individuals loyal to it, continuous invasion by the Mongols ravaged the whole land, resulting in a weakened defense ability, and also the power of the military regime waned.